imixs/imixs-cloud/README.md

 	$ sudo ./scripts/setup_debian_bookworm.sh

-You can find details about how to create a cluster also on the [official Kubernets documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).
+You need to run this script on each node!

 ### 2. Initialize Your Kubernetes Master Node

-We use a config file to make your installation as pleasant and flexible as possible.
-You can edit the config file `scripts/setup.yaml` before if you want to change some of the default settings.
-You can find details about the uses of a `setup.yaml` in the [detailed setup guide](doc/SETUP.md).
+Next you can initialize your Kubernets Cluster.
+For this we use a config file to make your installation as pleasant and flexible as possible.
+You can edit the config file `scripts/setup.yaml` before.
+Find more details about the useage of a `setup.yaml` in the [detailed setup guide](doc/SETUP.md).

 To initialize the cluster on your master node run: